-A Woman’s right to the enjoyment of the highest standard of health must be guaranteed throughout her lifetime, in full equality with that of men.
-Women are affected by many of the same health conditions as men, but women experience them differently.
-The prevalence among women of poverty and economic dependence, their experience of violence, negative attitudes towards them, racial and other forms of discrimination, the limited power many women have over their sexual and reproductive lives, and lack of influence in decision-making are social realities that have an adverse impact on women’s health.
+A woman’s right to the enjoyment of the highest standard of health must be guaranteed throughout her lifetime, equal to that of men.
+Women are affected by many of the same health conditions as men, but women experience them differently due to both genetics and the social construction of gender.
+Examples of social realities that have an adverse impact on women’s health include: impoverishment and economic dependence, gender-based violence and discrimination, and limited autonomy in life decision-making, especially sexual and reproductive life.
 Good health is essential to leading a productive and fulfilling life of dignity, and the right of all women to control all aspects of their health, in particular their own fertility, is fundamental to their freedom and empowerment.

-The WMA is committed to working towards the eradication of the obstacles that prevent women worldwide from fully claiming their right to the highest attainable standard of health.
+The World Medical Association is committed to working towards the eradication of the obstacles that prevent women worldwide from fully claiming their right to the highest attainable standard of health.